AjjMC/ajjgui/README.md

 Various datapacks as well as datapack generators have been made with the intent to provide mapmakers with a GUI framework.
 However, these are usually basic, being restricted to essential features that rarely go beyond the creation of buttons and page navigation, and they may often not be designed with reliability into account.
 Furthermore, existing approaches involve datapack templates in which the logic of specific GUIs is hard-coded, requiring mapmakers to understand and modify part of the code.

 This framework aims to be the ultimate mapmaking tool for creating and managing complex and robust item-based GUIs in-game, removing the need to write code or ever touch the datapack.
-This is achieved by simply dragging and dropping items with custom NBT tags in containers within a world, which the datapack can use to generate GUIs according to mapmakers' specifications.
+This is achieved by simply dragging and dropping items with custom NBT tags in containers within a world, which the datapack can use to generate GUIs according to mapmakers' specifications:

+* **Block Entity GUIs:** Placed at a fixed position and accessible to all players.
+These are generated upon compilation.
+* **Chest Boat GUIs:** Retrieved from a database and accessible anywhere by specified players only.
+These are obtained directly from the above by [porting GUIs to players](#porting-guis-to-players).

 The datapack provides the following features: